elephantguy256/SerengetiCraft/README.txt

 CANNOT;

-Cannot Distribute this code without Permission from me or Doctor Hyena
+Cannot Distribute this code without Permission from me or DoctorHyena0914, or Crazydino1

 Cannot Modify This code unless you Code for this Mod or on the Team